RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/set-maintenance-windows.md

 To set manual maintenance windows for a single flexible subscription:

-1. From the [admin console](https://app.redislabs.com/), select the **Subscriptions** menu and then select your subscription from the list.
+1. From the [Redis Cloud console](https://app.redislabs.com/), select the **Subscriptions** menu and then select your subscription from the list.

 1. Select the **Overview** tab.